ReddyPrakash12/Predicting-Personal-Loan-Approval-Using-Machine-Learning/README.md

    A loan is a sum of money that is borrowed and repaid over a period of time, typically with interest.
 There are various types of loans available to individuals and businesses, such as personal loans, mortgages, auto loans, student loans, business loans and many more.They are offered by banks, credit unions, and other financial institutions, and the terms of the loan, such as interest rate, repayment period, and fees, vary depending on the lender and the type of loan.A personal loan is a type of unsecured loan that can be used for a variety of expenses such as home repairs, medical expenses, debt consolidation, and more.
-The loan amount, interest rate, and repayment period vary depending on the lender and the borrower's creditworthiness.To qualify for a personal loan, borrowers typically need to provide proof of income and have a good credit score.
+The loan amount, interest rate, and repayment period vary depending on the lender and the borrower's creditworthiness.To qualify for a personal loan, borrowers typically need to provide proof of income and have a good credit score .

 AIM